 Reading fee: $25, which includes a year-long subscription to Indiana Review.

 All submissions must be made online through our submissions manager.
-Deadline: May 31, 11:59 p.m.
+We have extended the current deadline until June 30, 11:59 p.m.
 EST.

 ABOUT DON BELTON